Cherub Rock: Composition

 "Cherub Rock" was one of the last songs written for the album, and the lyrics relate to Corgan's relationship with his perception of the indie rock community and larger media.
-The song was performed in standard tuning with an E octave played at the 7th fret, a technique which the band used on other songs, such as "Drown", "Tristessa", and "Starla".
+The song was performed in standard tuning with an E octave played at the 7th fret, a technique that the band used on other songs, such as "Drown", "Tristessa", and "Starla".
 Corgan describes this as the "Pumpkin Chord", saying "We basically stole that from Jimi Hendrix.
 But Jimi Hendrix probably stole it from Wes Montgomery."
-The prominent effect on the solo was achieved by recording the guitar solo to two different tapes which were then run simultaneously, with the speed of one tape slightly altered.
+The prominent effect on the solo was achieved by recording the guitar solo to two different tapes that were then run simultaneously, with the speed of one tape slightly altered.
 "Cherub Rock" contains various overdubs influenced by the genres of shoegazing as well as 1970s classic arena rock.
 According to Corgan, the song's introductory drum riff is a direct lift from Rush's 1975 song "By-Tor and the Snow Dog."